Manitoba Ukraine Crisis ResponseFebruary 9, 2023

 - eNotice of Change | Health and Seniors Care | Province of Manitoba (gov.mb.ca)

 Manitoba.
-Health has compiled a list of the most common health needs people need and access in Manitoba.
+Health has compiled a list of the most common health needs people need and can access in Manitoba.
 From finding a family doctor to prenatal care, language services, vaccinations and driver fitness exams, this 4-page resource can help newcomers better navigate the health system.
-Ukrainian newcomers can also attend a virtual in-person session on MS Teams (Wednesdays at 2-3pm) to learn about health care in Manitoba and ask questions.
-Ukrainian interpretation is available.
-See Health Care in Manitoba or Click here to join the meeting
+Ukrainian newcomers can visit an online slide show to learn about the health system in Manitoba.

 Ukrainians who need a medical exam can access designated panel physicians who will complete the exam.
 There is no cost for the documents or the exam.
 Individuals must bring the following documents to their appointment: